Eigenvalue asymptotics for the damped wave equation on metric graphs: Examples

 The location of the eigenvalues for a particular choice of the damping coefficients $a_1$ and $a_2$ is shown in figure \ref{ex71_1}, there are in general three sequences of eigenvalues with real parts given by the previous relation and (\ref{eq-c01}): $-a_1$, $-a_2$ and $-\frac{a_1+a_2}{2}$.
-The eigenfunctions corresponding to the first two of them are supported at each of the loops, the third one is supported on both of them and is symmetric on each of the loops.
+The eigenfunctions corresponding to the first two of them are supported at each of the cycles, the third one is supported on both of them and is symmetric on each of the cycles.
+Since one can consider only two edges of length three, the upper bound on the number of distinct high-frequency abscissas given by Lemma~\ref{thm-seq1} is four.

 }\end{example}